 UAKARIS

-The uakari genus, Cacajao, includes at least four species and four subspecies.
+The uakari genus, Cacajao, includes at least eight species

 Cacajao calvus